Join us for a two-day conference as Presbyterian scholars, thinkers, pastors, and authors come together.

 -Dr. Camden Bucey, Executive Director, Reformed Forum, Historian of the OPC

--Dr. Danny Olinger, General Secretary, Christian Education, OPC
+-Rev. Danny Olinger, General Secretary, Christian Education, OPC

 12:00 p.m.
 Lunch